jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 Flora Millar.”
 “And how?”

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 158

 “In the dress is a pocket.
 In the pocket is a card-case.
 In the card-case is a note.
 And here is the very note.”
 He slapped it down upon the table in front of him.
 “Listen to this: ‘You will see me when all is ready.
 Come at once.
 F.H.M.’
 Now my